-Read on to learn more about COA and HOA foreclosures in Tennessee.
+Read on to learn about COA and HOA foreclosures and related laws in Tennessee.

 The Tennessee Condominium Act of 2008 (Tenn.
 Code Ann. §§ 66-27-201 through 66-27-507) applies to all condominiums created after January 1, 2009, and the provisions discussed in this article also apply to condos created before this date with regard to events or circumstances that occur after this date.
 Tennessee’s Horizontal Property Act (Tenn.
 Code Ann. §§ 66-27-101 through 66-27-123) governs condos created before 2008.
 A COA’s governing documents, such as a Declaration of Condominium, also create rules for the community.

 In Tennessee, a COA is entitled to a lien for assessments or fines from the time they became due.
-If an assessment is payable in installments, the lien amount is equal to the full amount of the assessment from the time the first installment became due (Tenn.
-Code Ann. § 66-27-415(a)(1)(A)).
+If an assessment is payable in installments, the lien amount is equal to the full amount of the assessment from the time the first installment became due.
+(Tenn.
+Code Ann. § 66-27-415(a)(1),(4)).

-The recording of the COA’s governing documents constitutes record notice and perfection of the lien.
-The COA doesn't have to record the lien for assessments (Tenn.
+The recording of the COA’s governing documents constitutes record notice of the lien.
+The lien is perfected (made effective) by recording it in the county records.
+(Tenn.
 Code Ann. § 66-27-415(d)).
-(In some states, the association must record the lien.)

-If you are part of an HOA, check the CC&Rs to learn about the association’s right to place a lien on your home if you don’t pay the assessments.
+If you’re part of an HOA, check the CC&Rs to learn about the association’s right to place a lien on your home if you don’t pay the assessments.

 To find out which charges a Tennessee HOA may include in its lien, check the association's governing documents.